 Where a HELAA Assessment has indicated either a RED or AMBER score, has the promoter of the site submitted any supporting evidence to indicate that the issues can be overcome (e.g., a Flood Risk Assessment, Contaminated Land Survey, Ecological Survey)?
 If yes, and if appropriate, note any changes to the HELAA score in the Site Score column.
-Additional criteria have been included under 'Accessibility to local services and facilities' and 'Landscape', which need to be reflected in the Site Score.
+Additional criteria have been included under 'Accessibility to local services and facilities' and 'Landscape', which need to be reflected in the Site

 Constraint HELAA Score (R/ A/ G) Comments Site Score (R/ A/ G) Access to the site Amber Possible constraints on access by existing trees NCC HIGHWAYS - Amber.
-Amber Subject to satisfactory access, may require removal of mature trees.
+Subject to satisfactory access, may require removal of mature trees.
 2.0m wide f/w required for full extent of frontage, linking with adjacent facilities.
 C/w widening to 5.5m minimum required at site frontage.
-Accessibility to local services and facilities Green Distance to Bunwell Primary School 1.6km with footway.
-Part 1: o Primary School o Secondary school Distance to bus stop with peak time service to Norwich 145 metres with footway Local healthcare servicesRetail services Distance to shop / post office 245 metres with footway Local employment opportunitiesPeak-time public transport Local employment- 870 metres with footway
+Amber Accessibility to local services and facilities Part 1: Primary School Secondary school Local healthcare services Retail services Local employment opportunities Peak-time public transport Green Distance to Bunwell Primary School 1.6km with footway.
+Distance to bus stop with peak time service to Norwich 145 metres with footway Distance to shop / post office 245 metres with footway Local employment- 870 metres with footway